janbodnar/Actions-Test/README.md

 # Github Actions

-This is test repository for Github Actions.
+This is a test repository for Github Actions.

 ## Some subtitle